jintaoww/jintaoww.github.io/_pages/publications.md

 - Shaodan Ma, Xi Yang, Chengzhi Ma, Binggui Zhou, **Jintao Wang**.
 "A Distributed Hybrid RIS Enhanced Massive MIMO Wireless Communication System,'' Chinese Patent Application, Feb.
 2023.

+# Research Projects

+- **Jan.
+2023 - Present**: "AI-Driven Intelligent 6G Wireless Communications: Theory and Technology"

+Funded by NSFC and FDCT under Grant 0087/2022/AFJ.

+Student Investigator, in charge of the design of transceiver, beamforming and prototype realization.

+- **Oct.
+2020 - Sep.
+2022**: Analysis and Optimal Design of Simultaneous Wireless Information and Power Transfer in IoT Networks

+Funded by FDCT under Grant  0036/2019/A1.

+Student investigator, in charge of the prototype verification of wireless information and energy transmission based on NI USRP.